 Conflict or war in the early years, brought out leadership abilities of those that took control of the situation.
-Without a leader, things would have fallen apart.
+Without a leader and their plans, things would have fallen apart.

 History shows there are good leaders and bad leaders.
 But each leader kept things together whether it was for the good of the people or for themselves.

 At that time, no one looked at qualities of leadership, people just looked for someone to lead.

 Since then, leadership has come a long way.
 The definition of leadership is where the leader is someone that has influence over others.
 It can be confusing because there are managers and leaders.
 Not all managers are leaders and not all leaders are managers.

 Since the 20th century, several theories have developed.
 I've described the main theories below.